php-http/documentation/clients/symfony-client.rst

 Symfony Client
 ==============

-An HTTPlug implementation from the `Symfony HttpClient`_.
+The Symfony HTTP client provides a ``HttplugClient`` class that implements the ``Http\Client\HttpAsyncClient``.
+Until Symfony 5.4, it also implemented the ``Http\Client\HttpClient``, newer versions implement the PSR-18 ``HttpClientInterface`` instead.

 Installation
 ------------

-To install the Symfony client, run:
+The Symfony client does not depend on HTTPlug, but the ``HttplugClient`` does.
+To use the Symfony client with HTTPlug, you need to install both the client and HTTPlug with:

 .. code-block:: bash

-    $ composer require symfony/http-client
+    $ composer require symfony/http-client php-http/httplug

 This client does not come with a PSR-7 implementation out of the box.
 If you do not require one, `discovery <../discovery>` will install `Nyholm PSR-7`_.
 If